FRONT-END CONFERENCE 2016 - ZURICH

 Tim Kadlec (@tkadlec) was the hero of a great “bridge” talk connecting UX Design and the Front-End world.
 The topic of his speech was related to performances, both system performances and User Interface (UI) performances.

-He succeeded in dealing with the topic in a creative and precise manner, so as to satisfy both the geeks and the laymen of the code and development console.
+He succeeded in dealing with the topic in a creative and precise manner, to satisfy both the geeks and the laymen of the code and development console.

 “The user perception determines the boundaries of its reality”

-Based on this assumption, he managed to add had an intense human dimension to his talk, strengthened by a precise technical and punctual blueprint.
+Based on this assumption, he added an intense human dimension to his talk, strengthened by a precise technical and punctual blueprint.

 The message that impressed me the most was the one related to the performances as a fundamental part of the UX.
 In a nutshell, what makes a performance a good or a bad one is the user perception.

-Jaime Levy (@JaimeRLevy) was one of the speakers I was literally bracing myself for.
-The contents and the style of her talk confirmed and even exceeded my expectations.
-Her vision of the UX Strategy is particularly enticing for anyone involved in the web products design process (and even off-line – I’d like to add).
+Jaime Levy (@JaimeRLevy) was one of the speakers I braced myself for.
+The content and style of her talk confirmed and even exceeded my expectations.
+Her vision of the UX Strategy is particularly enticing for anyone involved in the web products design process (and even offline, I’d like to add).

 “UX strategy is a tool to evaluate solutions satisfying the user needs and the business needs”